ceyhuncakir/INFOMAIR/README.md

 pipenv
 ```

-You can install the dependecie by running the following pip3 command
+You can install the dependecies by running the following pip3 command:

 ```
 pip3 install pipenv
 ```

-# Instalation
+# Installation
 When the right dependecies have been installed, run the following command inside the project directory:

 ```